-My work is located broadly in the field of political ecology, with a focus on globalization, and social inequality.
+I am a Geographer by training, and my work is located broadly in the field of Political Ecology, with a focus on food systems in Haiti, Thailand, and Indigenous contexts here in Canada.
 I am particularly interested in processes of social differentiation, displacement, and ‘othering’ through food systems, with an emphasis on how class, race and gender intersect to influence food security, dietary choices, and access to land.
-My approach to food systems reflects the ‘structure-agency’ tension that characterizes much of the work in the field of political ecology, and has focused on how political economic systems and food cultures interact to influence environmental and dietary change.
-In this respect, I aim to understand how agro-food trade policies and dietary aspirations for ‘prestigious’ goods can shape food systems in ways that can reproduce poverty and contribute to environmental change.
-However, I am deeply committed to the faith that this is not inevitable – eating can also be emancipatory!
+My approach to food systems reflects the ‘structure-agency’ tension that characterizes much of the work in the field of political ecology and has focused on how political economic systems and food cultures interact to influence environments and diets.

-Before coming to Carleton in 2017, I was an Assistant Professor in Global and International Studies at Portland State University in Portland, Oregon.
-I completed my post-doctoral research in Indigenous Food Systems and Health at Western University in Ontario, Canada with a focus on examining the differential food security impacts of environmental change, and dietary displacement for Indigenous Canadians across space.
-My scholarship has focussed most on food systems, peasant movements, and agrarian change in post-earthquake Haiti, where I have lived and worked for over 5 years.
-More recent projects have focussed on the feminization of rural labour in Haiti, and “mothering” in the field.
-I have also conducted field research investigating value-added recycling activities in waste-picking communities in Cambodia and Indonesia, and post-disaster vulnerability and governance responses to the 2004 tsunami in Thailand.
-My research and writing has been funded by SSHRC, the IDRC, and CIDA.
+Before coming to Carleton, I was an Assistant Professor in Global and International Studies at Portland State University in Oregon.
+I completed my post-doctoral research in Indigenous Food Systems and Health at Western University with a focus on examining the differential food security impacts of environmental change, and dietary displacement across space.
+My scholarly contributions related to Haiti are based on over 5 years of lived experience in Port-au-Prince and Desarmes, and are focussed on food sovereignty, and agrarian change.

 Steckley, M. 2016.
 Why ‘race’ matters in struggles for food sovereignty: Experiences from Haiti.
 Geoforum 72: 26-29.
 DOI: http://dx.doi.org/10.1016/j.geoforum.2016.03.009